Skip to main content

 Expecting Pacific Northwest Aesthetic

-Seattle's design sensibility—mid-century, Nordic influence, natural materials—differs from Atlanta's traditional and transitional architecture.
+Seattle's design sensibility, with its mid-century lines, Nordic influence, and natural materials, differs from Atlanta's traditional and transitional architecture.
 Both have beauty; they're different.

 Over-Focusing on Urban Density